 Any bench at Liberty Station, particularly by the boat channel.

 Liberty Station has many walking paths and benches where anyone can sit down to think or simply relax.
 My favorite spots overlook the boat channel.
 Light twinkles from the water, the breeze is pleasant, and paddleboarders and kayakers occasionally coast on by.
 There’s no hurry to do anything.
 If I write or read just a few words, I’m happy.

 A hidden bench beside the Timken Museum of Art.

 Against the north wall of the Timken Museum in Balboa Park, tucked behind a few trees, you’ll discover a couple of hard concrete benches.
 During a hot summer day they are so nice and cool!
 One can peer between foliage at the grassy area near the Botanical Building and reflecting pool, where people play, picnic and walk dogs.
 It’s like your own secret space in green heaven.
 But bring a seat cushion if you sit there for long!

 Where are your favorite places to read or write?
 Leave a comment!

-All of these photos are from my blog Cool San Diego Sights.
-As you can see, there’s quite a lot that you can investigate!
-To see thousands of images from around San Diego, simply click around my website!
+All of these photos are from Cool San Diego Sights.
+To see thousands of images from all around San Diego, simply navigate about my website!